Trans Life

 BODY HAIR

-Your frame of reference for this is that body hair is one of the things that spikes my GENDER DYSPHORIA.
+Your frame of reference for this is that body hair is one of the things that spikes my gender dysphoria.
+It’s probably best to read GENDER DYSPHORIA first so you understand why I do all of what I do to deal with it.

-I had a fair amount of body hair as a dude.
-I wasn’t like a bear or anything (not talking about the animals, and if you’re not familiar with that term… happy googling!) but neither was I some spritely nymph with skin as smooth as butter.
+I had a fair amount of body hair pre-transition.
+I wasn’t like a bear or anything (not talking about the animals, and if you’re not familiar with that term… I wish you a very happy internet search!) but neither was I some spritely nymph with skin as smooth as butter.

-And so seeing the body hair I had always made me unhappy, and seeing it grow in now gives me a wonderful dysphoria spike.
+Seeing my body hair always made me unhappy, and seeing it grow in now gives me a miserable dysphoria spike.
 So I’ve got to remove it.
 And I think a lot of cisgender folks, even cis women, don’t know what that entails.

-Shaving legs is something LADIES do (generally, if they want, up to them, also some guys do, but anyway) and then… maybe… I’M A LADY!?!? 😀
+Shaving legs is something ladies do (generally, if they want, it’s up to them, but also some guys do and that’s cool).
+But if I do it, then… maybe… I’m a lady?!?!? 😀

 It’s all so confusing at every step, and there was an even bigger question that plagued me about this, but I’m saving that for the end.